 EHF’s Elena Marks writes that Texas has the means to make health coverage a reality for more than one million low-income Texans.
 She says state leaders hold the keys and how can we look hard-working Texans in the eyes knowing what we know, and say we just decided not to do anything about it?

 The pandemic has hit low-income communities of color particularly hard.
 WATCH NOW to see how EHF doubled down on efforts to improve community conditions so everyone can have a fair shot at a healthy life.
 Learn more in our new short film about our work:

-From home-visiting programs to innovative models based in pediatric clinics, EHF is providing $3.5 million to efforts that are focused on helping parents and caregivers promote early childhood brain development.
-It’s part of EHF’s plan to give the youngest Texans in need the best chance at a healthy life.
+From new virtual programs to successful models based in pediatric clinics, Episcopal Health Foundation is providing $2 million to efforts across Texas that are helping moms, dads and other caregivers promote healthy brain development for the youngest Texans.

-EHF announces $3.1 million commitment to support Texas organizations that are raising community voices to influence health
+EHF announces $2.1 million commitment to support Texas organizations that are raising community voices to influence health